semrush/intergalactic/website/docs/components/modal/modal-api.md

 @## Modal.Window

 Component which represents the modal window itself.
-Takes all properties of the `Box`.
+Has all properties as [IBoxProps](/layout/box-system/box-api/) prop does.

 ```jsx
 import Modal from '@semcore/ui/modal';